atlassubbed/atlas-query-stream/README.md

   .on("end", () => console.log(`end: getPageNames query`))
 ```

-Since the `gtFirstLink` query will complete roughly halfway into the file, we can expect the stream to end earlier than the `getPageNames` query.
+Since the `getFirstLink` query will complete roughly halfway into the file, we can expect the stream to end earlier than the `getPageNames` query.
 The `getPageNames` query is recursive, so it will run until the end of the file.
 Let's take a look at the output:

 ```
 start: reading file